arunm8489/Amazon_Fine_Food_Reviews-sentiment_analysis/README.md

 1. First install the requirements

-> !pip install -r requirements.txt
+> pip install -r requirements.txt

 2. Download the weights from <a href='https://drive.google.com/drive/folders/13QNhlb-HA_3Mn42yGdQSYBDVCdZ7316S?usp=sharing'>drive</a> and move the contents to 'weights' folder.